evizitei/rc-copter/README.md

 do "npm install" before anything else

-TO RUN: use "npm start"
+TO RUN: use "npm start", then visit "http://localhost:8080" in a browser

-TO LINT YOUR CHANGES:  use "./clean"
-TO COMPILE ASSETS:  use "./compile-assets"
+TO COMPILE ASSETS:  use "gulp webpack:build"
-TO PERPETUALLY COMPILE: use "./watch-assets"